-When a child has been adopted, it is likely that there will be some form of contact or keeping in touch arrangement in place.
+When a child has been adopted, there will be some form of contact or 'keeping in touch' arrangement in place.
 This could be direct contact (face-to-face, over the telephone or other digital platform) or indirect (via a letter or email), which is often called 'letterbox contact'.
+The contact may be with birth parents, siblings, birth grandparents or other significant people.

-At the moment there is no legal requirement for adoptive families to maintain contact of any kind with their child's birth family after the adoption order has gone through (unless a specific court order is made about contact).
-However, research shows that contact can have major long term benefits for people who have been adopted therefore we encourage people who have adopted through One Adoption to actively participate in contact agreements.
-The contact arrangements are discussed before the child's adoption and a voluntary agreement between the two families will normally be arranged.
+Research shows that contact can have major long term benefits for people who have been adopted and it is expected that people who have adopted through One Adoption will actively participate in contact agreements.
+The contact arrangements are discussed before the child's adoption and an agreement drawn up about how the contact will take place.

 The extent and form of contact will be determined by what is in the best interests of the child.
-If anyone involved wishes to change the terms of the contact agreement, they can ask for it to be reviewed.
+If anyone involved thinks it would be better for the child for changes to be made, they can ask for it to be reviewed.